lrmoreno007/ESP8266-Arduino-Spanish/doc/ota_updates/readme.rst

 Flash chip size should be able to hold the old sketch (currently running) and the new sketch (OTA) at the same time.

-Keep in mind that the File system and EEPROM for example needs space too (one time) see :ref:`esquema-de-la-memoria-flash`.
+Keep in mind that the File system and EEPROM for example needs space too (one time) see :ref:`esquema-de-la-memoria-flash`. `flash layout <../filesystem.html#esquema-de-la-memoria-flash>`__.

-:ref:`flash layout <../filesystem.html#esquema-de-la-memoria-flash>`__.

 .. code:: cpp